-The West Lothian region
+The Scotland region

 Set within the peaceful tranquillity of an organic farm overlooking the Pentland Hills and Cobbinshaw Loch, this gorgeous 2 bedroomed cottage is the perfect retreat for a relaxing Scottish holiday while being only 22 miles from the centre of Edinburgh, 30 from the hustle of Glasgow and 7 miles from the designer shops of Livingston.
 A perfect base for exploring many areas of scenic Scotland.
 Travel north, south, east or west and you won't be disappointed....